 Pay attention to your dog’s cues, if your dog asks to come inside or expresses any unusual behavior bring them in out of the cold.

 Older pets have a more difficult time adjusting to cold weather.
 As dogs age, they struggle with regulating their body temperature.
 Senior pets suffering from canine arthritis or hip dysplasia suffer further since these conditions are aggravated by the cold.
 Adding a daily joint supplement can help to lubricate the joints and help to ease any discomfort caused by the changing temperature.
-If your wheelie pup enjoys being outside and playing in the snow, consider swapping their wheels for skis to help keep them active!

 Most importantly, keep your senior pets warm.
 By limiting their outside time and giving them a warm place to rest you can greatly improve how your senior pet handles the wintertime.